• Skip to main content

 Insalata Caprese with Balsamic Photo

-To make the sauce: in a pot add balsamic vinegar and white granulated sugar.
+• In a pot add balsamic vinegar and sugar.
 Bring to a boil stirring frequently until the sugar has dissolved.
 Then reduce the heat and simmer until the mixture has thickened (about 10 minutes).
-As soon as it’s reduced by half transfer to a glass storage container.
-Let cool to room temperature then place in the refrigerator until ready to serve.

 Caprese with Balsamic Reduction Sauce Recipe